pascaldekloe/colfer/README.md

 # Encoding

-A Colfer representation starts with an 8-bit magic number `0x80` followed by zero or more field value definitions.
-Only those fields with a value other than the zero value may be serialized.
-Fields appear by field number, in ascending order.
+Data structures start with an 8-bit magic number `0x80` followed by zero or more field *value definitions*.
+Only those fields with a value other than the *zero value* may be serialized.
+Fields appear in order as stated by the schema.

+The zero value for booleans is `false`, integers: `0`, floating points: `0.0`,
+timestamps: `1970-01-01T00:00:00.000000000Z` and for text & binary: the empty string.

 Data is represented in a big-endian manner.
 The format relies on *varints* also known as a